anoma/nspec/docs/index.md

 # Anoma Specification

-Anoma is a privacy-preserving, distributed, trust-aware operating system.
-Like a typical operating system, Anoma is a platform on top of which applications can run.
+Anoma is a privacy-preserving, distributed, trust-aware operating system [@sheff2020heterogeneous].
+Like a typical operating system, Anoma is a platform [@typhonGithub] on top of which applications can run.
 It provides memory isolation, inter-application communication, and execution.
 Unlike a typical operating system, Anoma is built for multi-party _intent-centric_ applications.
 An _intent_, so named because it conveys an intention, is a message sent by a user describing a preferred state of the system.
 After a user sends an intent, two phases take place: _counterparty discovery_ and _settlement_.
 In the _counterparty discovery_ phase, network participants examine and match compatible intents, forming transactions which enact particular state changes.
 Transactions then enter the _settlement_ phase for ordering, execution, and confirmation by consensus, after which users can read the updated state.
 Anoma assumes a model of _heterogeneous trust_, where users express trust preferences in their intents, only intents with compatible trust preferences can be matched, and consensus rounds are performed on demand to facilitate settlement.
 To applications, Anoma provides a host environment and state model that handle all of the complex parts of intent-centric, privacy-preserving, and distributed operation.
 Anoma also comes with a compiler toolchain which allows developers to write Anoma-compatible programs in high-level languages, abstracting the particulars of compilation to the cryptographic primitives required for privacy-preserving operation.
 This standardisation allows developers to focus on their application-specific logic and enables applications to interoperate in both the counterparty discovery and settlement phases.

 Anoma's multi-party intent-centric architecture is designed for applications concerned with coordination of socio-economic processes dealing with resources,